-Base Case Generic Design Characteristics for New Nuclear Power Station 1 nuclear reactor Technology neutral (i.e. unknown reactor type) A requirement for cooling water abstraction Discharges of cooling water Site boundary as indicated on nomination form Timescales: Construction: approximately 5-6 yrs Operation: approximately 60 years (life extensions would require regulatory approval) Decommissioning: around 30 years Interim radioactive waste storage facilities - 160 years from first arising of waste.
-No. of employees: Construction: approx 4,000 (around 50% from within region) Operation: approx 500 Decommissioning= range of 400-800 at key phases Associated employment creation= 2000 Coastal and flood protection measures (where relevant) Infrastructure for transporting reactor (for example, jetty, landing facility) Highway improvements, access routes Associated transmission infrastructure Other associated infrastructure/plant Radioactive discharges will be within legal limits
+Base case generic design characteristics for new nuclear power station

+1 nuclear reactor

+Technology neutral (i.e. unknown reactor type)

+A requirement for cooling water abstraction

+Discharges of cooling water

+Site boundary as indicated on nomination form

+Timescales:

+Construction: approximately 5-6 yrs

+Operation: approximately 60 years (subject to possible life extension that would require regulatory approval)

+Decommissioning: around 30 years

+Lifetime of site: approximately 166 years

+No. of employees:

+Construction: approx 4,000 (around 50% from within region)

+Operation: approx 500

+Decommissioning= range of 400-800 at key phases

+Associated employment creation= 2000

+Coastal and flood protection measures (where relevant)

+Infrastructure for transporting reactor (for example, jetty, landing facility)

+Interim radioactive waste storage facilities will be capable for 160 years from first arising of waste56

+Highway improvements, access routes

+Associated transmission infrastructure

+Other associated infrastructure/plant

-The time that will be required for the safe and secure onsite interim storage of spent fuel and intermediate level waste is contingent on a number of factors.
-It is therefore possible to envisage a scenario in which onsite interim storage might be required for around 160 years from the start of the power stations operation, to enable an adequate cooling period for fuel discharged following the end of the power stations operations.
-However this is based on some conservative assumptions and there are a number of factors that could reduce, or potentially increase, the total duration on onsite spent fuel storage.
+56 The site lifetime of 166 years assumes 6 years for construction, 60 years for operation and 100 years for interim storage of spent fuel after the last defueling.
+It is possible to envisage a scenario in which onsite interim storage might be-required for around 160 years from the start of the power station's operation, to enable an adequate cooling period for fuel discharged following the end of the power station's operation.
+In making its assessment that onsite interim storage might be needed for 160 years, the Government took a conservative approach, to ensure that local communities are aware that it is possible that onsite interim storage might be required for this length of time.
+Following the public consultation, the Government has revised its position.
+The Government recognises that onsite interim storage might be required beyond 2130, particularly in the event that a GDF is not available to take the waste, but the Government does not expect onsite interim storage to be required for as long as 160 years.
+Further detail is set out in The Government Response to the consultation on the draft National Policy Statements for Energy, DECC, 2010, www.energynpsconsultation.decc.gov.uk

+Base case generic design characteristics for new nuclear power station

+Radioactive discharges will be within legal limits

-2.5 The Relationship between the Nuclear AoS and the other Energy AoSs
+2.5 The relationship between this Appraisal of Sustainability and the Appraisals of Sustainability of the other energy National Policy Statements